Wildhams Wood

 Terrain: Woodland paths and forestry tracks, sometimes uneven.
 Mainly flat, with one steady descent.
 A very short section on a quiet country lane with grass verges.

-Refreshments: None on the walk but the popular Hare & Hounds in beautiful Stoughton is a two minute drive away.
+Refreshments: There are no refreshments on the route, but the Hare & Hounds in Stoughton is a two minute drive away.
 There is also a grassy patch beside the car park where you could lay a picnic rug.

-Parking: Stoughton Downs car park on the large bend along Wildham Lane a mile out of the village free (Postcode: PO18 9JQ - W3W: irrigated/publisher/impact)
+Parking: Stoughton Downs car park on the large bend along Wildham Lane a mile east of the village, free (Postcode: PO18 9JQ - W3W: ///irrigated.publisher.impact)

 Bluebells mixed in with the wild garlic